Student Life

 - Many restaurants and shops

-Students will choose between two housing options within District House – the Affinity Units and Studio Doubles.
-Whichever option you choose – TFAS staff will hand-match you with roommates based on compatibility criteria you provide during the enrollment process.
+Students will choose between two housing options within District House – the Affinity Units and Studios.
+Whichever option you choose, TFAS staff will hand-match you with roommates based on compatibility criteria you provide during the enrollment process.

 “Living in the same dorms at George Washington University allows us to spend a lot of time together having dinners, hosting movie nights and exploring the city.
 On my floor, we are living with sixteen girls sharing a (spacious!) kitchen.
 I have made 15 new best friends this summer!”